WebOfTrustInfo/rwot8-barcelona/draft-documents/Evaluating-social-recovery.md

 MuSig signatures are provably unmalleable, meaning that given a message and a signature, it is not possible to produce another signature which is valid for that message with the same keypair.

-##### Application for social recovery
+##### Application of Threshold Signatures for Social Recovery

 Threshold signatures could be used for identifier or account recovery as follows:

 - The identifier holder, Alice, initially publishes a signed message announcing the aggregated public key of the group who are empowered to make assertions on her behalf.

-- In the event of key loss or compromise, Alice generates a new keypair, send her group members a signed, timestamped message containing her new public key, and contacts them out of band to confirm it was her.
+- In the event of key loss or compromise, Alice generates a new keypair, sends her group members a signed, timestamped message containing her new public key, and contacts them out of band to confirm it was her.

-- n of m group members sign the message and their signatures are aggregated to produce and publish a single, signed message with Alice's new public key, which also serves to revoke the old one.
+- *n* of *m* group members each sign the message and their signatures are aggregated to produce and publish a single, signed message asserting Alice's new public key, which also serves to revoke the old one.

 - Any client software which seeks to validate messages from Alice must resolve her current public key by looking for messages published by her trusted group.